 HubSpot CRM Customer Reviews

-Our readers give HubSpot good reviews, with an average four-out-of-five-star rating.
+Our readers give HubSpot good reviews, with an average 4 out of 5-star rating.
 Some users say email tracking is “superb” and the interface is intuitive.
 However, some customers report software updates can disrupt workflows and data.
-For more reviews, visit our HubSpot User Review Page.
+For more reviews, visit our HubSpot user review page.

 Zoho CRM Customer Reviews

-Our readers give Zoho mixed reviews with a three-and-a-half-out-of-five-star rating.
+Our readers give Zoho mixed reviews with a 4 out of 5-star rating.
 Customers say Zoho is comprehensive and includes features for nearly every task a sales team could need.
 However, some say interactions with customer support can be slow and frustrating.
-For more reviews, visit our Zoho User Review Page.

-When comparing HubSpot vs Zoho CRM, it is important to note that both are quality contact management systems, with their own strengths.
+When comparing Zoho vs HubSpot, it is important to note that both are quality contact management systems, each with their own strengths.
 While HubSpot is good for teams on a budget that want a permanently free CRM with a no-frills set of core features, Zoho stands out for its affordable combination of features that also include social integration tools for Twitter and Facebook.

 Businesses that want a free CRM for an unlimited number of users that’s intuitive and easy to learn should check out HubSpot.
+It features excellent customer support, a robust mobile app, and optional paid sales and marketing hubs for growing teams.
 It’s free to register and set up an account.
-Visit HubSpot today.
+Visit HubSpot today to sign up for free.